ING Group

 In 2020, ING had 53.2 million clients in more than 40 countries.
 The company is a component of the Euro Stoxx 50 stock market index.
 The long-term debt for the company as of December 2019 is €150 billion.

 ING is an abbreviation for Internationale Nederlanden Groep (lit.
 'International Netherlands Group').
-The orange lion on ING's logo alludes to the group's Dutch origins.
+The orange lion on ING's logo alludes to the group's Dutch origins as the color of NN and logo of Postbank N.V.

 History

 ING Group traces its roots to two major insurance companies in the Netherlands and the banking services of the Dutch government.
-In 1991 the insurance branch of Nationale-Nederlanden and the banking branch of "NMB Postbank Groep" merged.
+In 1991, the insurance branch of Nationale-Nederlanden and the banking branch of "NMB Postbank Groep" merged.
 NMB stands for "Nederlandsche Middenstands Bank".

 Insurance

 In 1845, the fire insurance company Assurantie Maatschappij tegen Brandschade de Nederlanden van 1845 ("Fire Insurance Company of the Netherlands of 1845") was founded.
 It grew to be the leading Dutch insurance company with branches outside the Netherlands (139 the world over by 1900).
 It later changed its name to "De Nederlanden van 1845".
 Two decades later, in 1863, the life insurance company Nationale Levensverzekerings Bank ("National Life Insurance Bank") was founded in Rotterdam.
 These two insurance companies made multiple acquisitions, and in 1963 merged to form the Nationale-Nederlanden insurance company.
 Nationale-Nederlanden expanded significantly during the 1970s and 1980s.